civiform/docs/docs/overview/how-does-civiform-work.md

 Through the Google.org Fellowship, user researchers identified 4 key users of CiviForm:

 * [Applicants](how-does-civiform-work.md#applicant-experience) are residents seeking public services.
-* [Trusted Intermediaries](how-does-civiform-work.md#trusted-intermediary-experience) are third-parties who help residents navigate the application process and access public services (for example, community-based organizations)
+* [Trusted Intermediaries](how-does-civiform-work.md#trusted-intermediary-experience) are third parties who help residents navigate the application process and access public services (for example, community-based organizations)
-* [CiviForm Admin](how-does-civiform-work.md#civiform-admin-experience) are government employees who create and manage forms for programs.
+* [CiviForm Admins](how-does-civiform-work.md#civiform-admin-experience) are government employees who create and manage forms for programs.
-* [Program Admin](how-does-civiform-work.md#undefined) are government employees who review and make decisions about applications.
+* [Program Admins](how-does-civiform-work.md#program-admin-experience) are government employees who review and make decisions about applications.

 Read on to learn about the features for each user type.